jurrehageman/crash_course/short/buffers_growth.md

 - Apply the Henderson-Hasselbalch equation
 - Measuring pH
 - Culturing bacteria using aseptic techniques
+- Performing basic optical denisty (OD) measurements
 - Calculating the generation time of bacteria

 ## Introduction and principle
-A buffer solution is a solution consisting of a a weak acid and its conjugate base.
-Buffers are used in laboratoria to keep the pH stable.
+A buffer solution is a solution consisting of a weak acid and its conjugate base.
+Buffers are used in laboratory to keep the pH stable.
 The pH of a buffered solution changes very little when a small amount of acid or base is added.
 Organisms also make extensive use of buffers.
 For example, blood contains a carbonic acid ($H_2CO_3$) bicarbonate ($HCO_3^-$) buffer system.

-Recall from highschool that the pH is defined as the negative log of the concentration of hydrogen atoms:
+Recall from High School that the pH is defined as the negative log of the concentration of hydrogen atoms:

 $pH = -\log(H^+)$